 The same thing happens if, instead of spending that money, you lose it due to risky or bad investments (we do this way more often than you think).

 At the risk of sounding like your mother, you may feel great during the brunch, or feel like you’re adventurous when you make risky investments, but at the end of the day: you sold yourself short and handicapped your interest-earning capabilities .

-Shit.
+Oops.
 Our parents were right.
 We do grow up and get responsible eventually.